Ways to Extract Exchange Mailbox Data from EDB to PST

 Message Details

-Limitations of ExMerge tool
+Limitations of using the ExMerge tool to extract Exchange mailbox data

 1. The tool fails to migrate PST files with more than 2 GB in size.

-2. it skips the corrupt email message present in the file.
+2. It skips the corrupt email message present in the file.

 3. Unicode PST files are not recoverable using the ExMerge tool.